Ophthalmology: Modern period

+Box of the 18th century containing forty-five glass eyeballs representing a variety of eye pathologies (Sorbonne University).

 In the 17th and 18th centuries, hand lenses were used by Malpighi, microscopes by Leeuwenhoek, preparations for fixing the eye for study by Ruysch, and later the freezing of the eye by Petit.
 This allowed for detailed study of the eye and an advanced model.
 Some mistakes persisted, such as: why the pupil changed size (seen to be vessels of the iris filling with blood), the existence of the posterior chamber, and the nature of the retina.
 Unaware of their functions, Leeuwenhoek noted the existence of photoreceptors; however, they were not properly described until Gottfried Reinhold Treviranus in 1834.

 Jacques Daviel performed the first documented planned primary cataract extraction on 18 September 1750 in Cologne.

 Georg Joseph Beer (1763–1821) was an Austrian ophthalmologist and leader of the First Viennese School of Medicine.
 He introduced a flap operation for the treatment of cataracts (Beer's operation) and popularized the instrument used to perform the surgery (Beer's knife).

 In North America, indigenous healers treated some eye diseases by rubbing or scraping the eyes or eyelids.